EdwardEddyEd/Writing5WebProject/README.txt

 project easily.
 Unfortunately I did not know any HTML or CSS, so I resorted to continuing using the rich-text editor.
 In the end, I was not able to create the clean webpage I had hoped to make.

-Now, about a year later, I wanted to remake the whole project to help develop and test my HTML and CSS skills.
+About a year later, I wanted to remake the whole project to help develop and test my HTML and CSS skills.
 Although the site is very simple in design and lacks any bells and whistles, I was able to recreate the design I had envisioned for my e-portfolio.
 However, please note that my essays may not be breathtakingly outstanding.